Mostly Sunny With a High Near 74

 Memorial Day

 A slight chance of showers and thunderstorms.
-Mostly sunny, with a high near 76.
+Mostly sunny, with a high near 74.
+Breezy.

 Whatever the weather, have a wonderful day!